jonfleming/PdfGenerator/README.md

 ﻿# PDF Generator
 ## ASP.NET service to convert HTML to PDF using Winnovative HTML to PDF Converter
 To convert HTML to PDF:
+1. Open solution in VS 2019
-1. Run locally using IIS Express
+2. Run locally using IIS Express
-2. Send a request containing HTML
+3. Send a POST request containing HTML in the body of the request

 ```
 curl --location --request POST 'https://localhost:44336/api/PdfGenerator' \